commerce-docs/PlayPI/README.md

 # Commerce Products API Explorer

-With just three products-based GraphQL queries, this simple React app highlights only a part of Adobe's extensive Commerce API.
-The three queries in the app focus on fetching product data to drive a simple products page that might exist in a larger storefront.
-The app fetches all its content from our example Venia store: [venia.magento.com](https://venia.magento.com).
+With just three product-based GraphQL queries, this simple React app helps highlight some of the Products API from Adobe's extensive Commerce API.
+The three queries fetch different types of product data to drive a simple products page that might exist in a larger storefront.
+Nearly 100% of the app's content is returned from queries to our reference Venia store: [venia.magento.com](https://venia.magento.com).

-This example app is not meant to be a beacon of frontend best practices.
+This app is not meant to be a beacon of frontend best practices.
 [Other teams at Adobe are actively working on that](#the-future-of-adobe-commerce-frontend-components).

-This app is only meant to demonstrate how you can retrieve data from the Commerce GraphQL API — in this case, product data — and display it in a simple React frontend.
-Other frontend frameworks can also be used.
+It's only meant to demonstrate just how much data you can retrieve and present with the Commerce API.

 ## Project structure